nunogois/browser-extension-manifestv2/README.md

 # Browser Extension Manifest v2

 A basic browser extension example, compatible with Chrome, Firefox, Opera, Edge and possibly other modern browsers.
-Most of this is optional, you don't really need jQuery or a popup, use what you need.
+Most of this is optional, you don't really need jQuery or a popup, adapt accordingly.

 # Try installing on Chrome